 Moving San Antonio towards a just, sustainable future.

-In September 2018, Moms Clean Air Force’s Texas organizer, DeeDee Belmares, was appointed to serve on the Steering Committee for San Antonio’s Climate Action and Adaptation Plan.
-With over 1.5 million residents, San Antonio has a population larger than 11 states.
-DeeDee is working to build a grassroots movement to support the plan and bring the voices of frontline communities to the table.
+DeeDee has been working on the plan since September 2018 when she was appointed to serve on the Steering Committee for the CAAP.
+Over the past year, DeeDee worked to build a grassroots movement to support the plan and bring the voices of frontline communities to the table.